rombodawg/Easy_training/README.md

 # A single runnable file for LLM training.
 Everything you need can be executed from the 1 file.

+Note: This code supports full-tuning if "use_qlora:" is set to "false"

 For better Lora training.
 Use my method bellow

 # Continuous Fine-tuning Without Loss Using Lora and Mergekit